What is the difference between Skylum’s Luminar AI vs Luminar 4? Which program is better? And which one makes sense for your post-processing needs?

 - Masks and layers.
 Luminar 4 allowed for layer-based editing, but Luminar AI has moved its selective editing in a different direction.
 Instead of adding layers, you can create individual masks on a tool-by-tool basis, so that you can selectively apply color edits, contrast edits, and more to your images.
 You can also apply more comprehensive masks to your images via the Local Masking tab; here, you create a mask, then select from several possible local edits, including saturation, exposure, color temperature, and more.
 Note that Luminar 4 actually offered tool-based masking functionality in addition to layers, so you don’t gain anything extra from Luminar AI, except the Local Masking tab (which, honestly, is a more limited version of Luminar 4’s Layers tab).

 Image organization (also known as digital asset management, or DAM) has always been Luminar 4’s greatest weakness.
-Compared to an editor such as Lightroom or Capture One, you just don’t get much flexibility for image categorization, image rankings and ratings, etc.
+Compared to an editor such as Lightroom, you just don’t get much flexibility for image categorization, image rankings and ratings, etc.

 Don’t get me wrong; Luminar 4’s DAM capabilities aren’t bad, they’re just not great.
 If you have a small catalog of images, or you don’t mind a minimalistic image organization workflow, then you’ll be fine with Luminar 4.
 After all, you can do a lot of the basics, such as sort photos into Albums (which you can choose to categorize by photo genre, session date, location, or anything else you please), as well as apply ratings, favorites, and even colors to each image.